Brauer graph algebras are closed under derived equivalence: Combinatorial derived invariants

-\begin{prop} Let $A$ be a symmetric stably biserial algebra with the corresponding data $(Q, \pi, m, \mathcal{L})$.
+\begin{prop} Let $A$ be a symmetric stably biserial algebra corresponding to the data $(Q, \pi, m, \mathcal{L})$ and let $\Gamma$ be its Brauer graph.
 As a vector space over $\kk$ the centre $Z(A)$ is generated by $1$ and by the elements of the following form:

 a) Elements $m_{i,t} = (\alpha_{i,1}\alpha_{i,2} \dots \alpha_{i,l_i})^t +(\alpha_{i,2}\alpha_{i,3} \dots \alpha_{i,1})^t + \dots +(\alpha_{i,l_i}\alpha_{i,1} \dots \alpha_{i,l_i-1})^t$, for $i = 1, 2,\dots , r'$ and $t = 1, \dots, m(C_i)-1$.